click on the menu below to navigate this site

 6,000 feet over Lake Charles, Louisiana.

+While flying over Lake Charles, Louisiana (at 6,000 feet), I asked Julia to marry me.
+In her surprise, she pushed the microphone away from her mouth, so I could not hear her reply.
 But I could see she was happy by the tears of joy flowing down her cheeks and her frantic gesticulations.
-Eventually she pushed the wayward microphone back to her mouth and accepted my proposal.
-I am not sure what I would have done if she had not accepted; but then we were at 6,000 feet above the ground.
+Eventually, she pushed the wayward microphone back to her mouth and accepted my proposal.
+I am not sure what I would have done if she had not accepted; but then, we were at 6,000 feet above the ground.

 Saturday, February 21, 2009: David's Bachelor Party

-Zipping in gocarts.
+Zipping in go-karts.

-We had a warm up run followed by a qualifying run before we began the race.
-I am sad to say that I lost control of my cart in the last lap and fell from second place to almost last.
+My good friend (and best man) Alex organized my bachelor party.
+I instructed Alex not to have dancing girls popping out of cakes.
+So instead, he invited a few of my close friends, and we all went go-kart racing.
+It was fun and rather hard work racing these little karts around the indoor track.
+We had a warm-up run followed by a qualifying run before we began the race.
+I am sad to say that I lost control of my kart on the last lap and fell from second place to almost last.
 Alex won the race.
-This was as it should be, as Alex had been practicing for three weeks before.
-It sure was good to see everyone and fun racing together.
+This was as it should be since Alex had been practicing for three weeks beforehand.
+It sure was good to see everyone and have fun racing together.
 The event was followed by dinner at a Brazilian restaurant where much meat was consumed.
 Even though Julia finds it hard to believe, no girls popped out of any cakes.

-Thanks for organizing this Alex.
+Thanks for organizing this, Alex.

 Saturday, March 7, 2009: Julia's Bachelorette Party

-A very happy Bachelorette.
+A very happy bachelorette.

 Julia's good friend Stephanie organized her bachelorette party at a San Francisco tea room.
-Many of Julia's close friends attended and numerous scones and gallons of tea were consumed.
+Many of Julia's close friends attended, and numerous scones and gallons of tea were consumed.
+Much to Julia's pleasure, Julia's mum was there too.
+Julia assured me that there was no "thunder from down-under" in attendance, but I am not sure I believe her.

 Bachelorette Video

-Thanks Stephanie.
+Thanks, Stephanie.

 Wednesday, February 18 to Monday, March 23, 2009: Visiting Friends and Family

-During the weeks leading up to our wedding we had many overseas guests stay with us.
+During the weeks leading up to our wedding, we had many overseas guests stay with us.
 Julia and I were so happy to have our friends and family reside with us during this time.

 The ski team.

-Andy surprised us all with his return to skis from years of snowboarding.
-And Lawrence stunned us with his recovery from a damaged knee ACL.
-He had hurt it almost exactly one year earlier while we were all skiing together in Japan.
+Andy and my brother Lawrence arrived from Australia, and we all went skiing in South Lake Tahoe.
+Andy surprised us all with his return to skis after years of snowboarding.
+Lawrence stunned us with his recovery from a damaged knee ACL, which he had hurt almost exactly one year earlier while skiing together in Japan.

 Giggling girls.

-Then Julia's good friend Audrey arrived from England and we spent many happy hours going over our book with her, trying hard to benefit from her vast writing experience.
+Then Julia's good friend Audrey arrived from England, and we spent many happy hours going over our book with her, trying hard to benefit from her vast writing experience.
+After many conversations together and much wine consumption, I feel that Audrey is now my good friend too.
+Although we never solved the world's problems, I think we came close.

 Lovely Mary and handsome David.